 The Brand Continuum

-What is the Brand Continuum?
+What is The Brand Continuum?

 The Brand Continuum is a behavioural framework created by Paul Ford for diagnosing how brands manage growth, pressure and complexity.
 It explains why some brands stay coherent as they expand while others lose proportion and collapse.

-The model maps a brand’s behaviour across seven zones – from Dormant and Forming, through Composed and Tempered, to Distinctive, Dynamic and Volatile.
+The model maps a brand’s behaviour across seven zones: from Dormant and Forming, through Composed and Tempered, to Distinctive, Dynamic and Volatile.
 Each zone describes the proportion between two forces:

-• Activation Load – everything the brand is doing (campaigns, launches, decisions, channels).
+• Activation Load: everything the brand is doing (campaigns, launches, decisions, channels).

-• Interpretive Capacity – how much of that behaviour the organisation can actually understand and integrate.
+• Interpretive Capacity: how much of that behaviour the organisation can actually understand and integrate.

 When these stay in proportion, brands remain clear, resilient and easy to steer.
 When activation runs ahead of understanding, the Continuum shows how strain builds and eventually turns into collapse.